Updated on 8/15/2022

 Signs That Your Self-Loathing Is Not Healthy

 Virtually everyone has thoughts of self-doubt or self-hatred at one time or another.
+After all, we have flaws.
 In a way, having a bit of self-awareness can be a good thing.
 It means we’re realistic about our own shortcomings.
 This awareness can contribute to our ability to feel compassion toward others.

 Self-critique is an important part of growth and maturity, too — realizing that you have room to grow and evolve can be a vital asset.
 Recognizing the line between healthy self-awareness and self-hate is important, especially if you find that thoughts like I hate myself are beginning to dominate your thinking.